gcsiscar/HotelBookingSystem/README.md

-# Room Booking System
+# Hotel Booking System
-A room booking system built with MongoDB, Express, Node.js and ReactJS.
+A Hotel booking system built with MongoDB, Express, Node.js and ReactJS.

 ## Table of Contents